 That same attitude would push anyone to “optically adjust” a speedometer until it was illegible all in the name of negative space.
 Silly.

 —R. E. Warner (@belovedleader)

-What I should have said was not that following such a principle would inevitably lead to illegibility (as if illegibility were a distinct line to be crossed) but rather that it would increase illegibility.
+What I should have said was not that following such a principle would inevitably lead to illegibility (as if illegibility were a distinct line to be crossed independent of observers) but rather that it would increase illegibility.
 But as ever, what determines the goal of legibility in the case of the speedometer is its function—to communicate speed to a driver whose eyes need to be elsewhere.
 In the case of the icon on a smart screen, the function is to communicate that a process will begin if this area of the screen is touched, and context is king here.
 The concept that an app icon is a thing that you can press in order to run a program is now well-established.
 Allow me to put it this way:

 This may seem like a lot of huff and puff about something as trivial as the design of an icon, because that’s not really what I’m on about.
 This is about designers justifying their opinions based on their fine-tuned intuitions.
 Like I said earlier, such thinking is a hobgoblin.

 A foolish consistency is the hobgoblin of little minds

 I do not mean to imply to that Neven Mrgan is either foolish or possessing of a little mind.
 This is not an ad hominem argument.
 I mean to say that it is foolish for a designer to rely on intuition to inform design because it yields repetition and blinds her from new opportunities.
 A small mind is a limited mind and using intuition as a guide will yield nothing new, only that which “feels right.”
 Or to put it another way, what “feels right” is what your mind is used to.

 It’s a trap!